 View Food @ Temple in a larger map

-Besides the well-known Chipotles and Chic-fil-As that appear on any campus, here are some hidden gems at Temple, brought to you by the Borguet Group!
+Besides the well-known Chipotles and Chick-fil-As that appear on campus, here are some hidden gems at Temple, brought to you by the Borguet Group!
 (You’ll thank us later!)

 (on The Strip next to the Tech) #215-765-2656

 For the best and most reliable breakfast, Richie’s is the place to go!
 You can never go wrong with a bagel and some iced coffee for breakfast, and when you’re running late, they conveniently let you call in your order ahead of time for pick-up!